dstoutnutrien/nutrien_test_y_yarnell/readme.md

 Run specific tests with `npm run wdio -- --cucumberOpts.tagExpression="@TAG"` "setup:testrunner": "wdio run ./wdio.conf.js --spec ./setup/testrunner.js",  npm run --spec index.js

+ npm run wdio  // will run the tests. allure serve  //will generate an allure report.

 #### You are our only hope.